 Although it is one of the species most numerous in quantity (not only among antelopes), it remains one of the most photogenic.
 You should have plenty opportunity to photograph the rams fighting over territory, a herd in flight or perhaps a creche.

 When you go on an African safari, one thing is certain: antelope pictures opportunities will present themselves daily.
 Which species you'll see and photograph depends on where you go exactly.

-In Tanzania's Serengeti and Kenya's Masai Mara National Parks, the wildebeest is known for their annual migration when these antelope trek across the savannah in their masses in search of greener pastures.
+In South Africa's Kruger National Park, it's impala that appear around each bend.
+In Namibia's Etosha National Park it is springbok.
+In Tanzania's Serengeti and Kenya's Masai Mara National Parks, the wildebeest are known for their annual migration, when these antelope trek across the savannah in their masses in search of greener pastures.

 But not all antelope show themselves as easily as the ones mentioned above.
-For example, klipspringers live around rocky outcrops (as their name - translated directly from Afrikaans it means "rock jumpers" - indicates).
+For example, klipspringers live around rocky outcrops (as their name - translated directly from Afrikaans it means "rock jumpers" - indicates)

 Duikers, bushbuck and others stick to the undergrowth of more bushy areas, making them difficult to spot and photograph.

 The size of antelope vary.
 The largest African antelope is the eland (6'/1.8m high at the shoulder) while the dik-dik for instance is only about 13.8"/35cm at the shoulder.